gitkraken/vscode-gitlens/README.md

 - Adds a _Show Last Opened Quick Pick_ command (`gitlens.showLastQuickPick`) with a shortcut of `alt+-` to quickly get back to where you were when the last GitLens quick pick menu closed

-- Adds commands to Open files, commits, branches, and the repository on the supported remote services, **Bitbucket, GitHub, GitLab, and Visual Studio Team Services** or a [**user-defined** remote services](#custom-remotes-settings 'Jump to Custom Remotes settings') &mdash; only available if a Git upstream service is configured in the repository
+- Adds commands to Open files, commits, branches, and the repository on the supported remote services, **Bitbucket, GitHub, GitLab, and Azure DevOps** or a [**user-defined** remote services](#custom-remotes-settings 'Jump to Custom Remotes settings') &mdash; only available if a Git upstream service is configured in the repository
   - Also supports [remote services with custom domains](#custom-remotes-settings 'Jump to Custom Remotes settings'), such as **Bitbucket, Bitbucket Server (previously called Stash), GitHub, GitHub Enterprise, GitLab**
   - _Open Branches on Remote_ command (`gitlens.openBranchesInRemote`) &mdash; opens the branches on the supported remote service
   - _Open Branch on Remote_ command (`gitlens.openBranchInRemote`) &mdash; opens the current branch commits on the supported remote service